KQM-git/TCL/characters/electro/raiden.md

 | Elemental Burst DMG Bonus | 0.27% Per Energy | -- | -- | -- |
 | CD | 10 s | -- | -- | -- |
 * The Eye does not snapshot/is dynamic.
-* The coorinated attack can only occur on damaging strikes against enemies.
+* The coorinated attack can only occur on a damaging strike, against enemies, that is capable of inflicting AOE damage.
 * The eye's elemental burst dmg bonus does affect The Raiden Shogun.

 {% endtab %}